Arcanorum/rogueworld/guides/MAP_EDITOR.md

 ## Shroud layer

 Used to cover areas of the map for when generating the world map image, so unfinished and secret areas can be hidden.
+Currently only used on the Overworld map.

 <img src="tiled-shroud.png" width="50%"/>